SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/player_changes_en.md

 ### {% href_link 🔥 | Burning causes panic %}
 Burning (without any protection like {% symlink fire_resistance, Fire Resistance %}) causes the {% symlink player, Player %} to run forward in panic.

+### {% href_link 🛹 | Crawling %}
+You can enter crawling state by pressing {% game_action sneak %} twice, which allows squeezing through single block gaps.

+Entering crawling state while running wil trigger sliding.
+The slide allows you to move faster under blocks, as well as deal minor damage and push away mobs in your path.

+You can exit crawling and sliding by pressing {% game_action sneak %} again.

+You can also crawl into a hole in front of you by jumping while holding {% game_action sneak %}.

+### {% href_link 💨 | Leap of Faith %}
+By triple-pressing {% game_action sneak %}, you can enter the "leap of faith" state.
+The fall speeds up significantly, and the player can no longer move to the side (the entire fall occurs within one block).
+If the player falls into water or onto a soft block, the damage from the fall is greatly reduced.

+### {% href_link 🍥 | Roll %}
+If you manage to hold down {% game_action sneak %} right before falling to the ground, you will perform a roll, which allows you to slightly reduce the damage from the fall (or avoid it altogether) and get a small increase in speed.

+Rolling moves the player forward a little, so better not to perform it on the edge of a cliff.

+### {% href_link 🌾 | Softer falls %}
+Some types of blocks reduce the damage from falling, allowing you to fall from greater heights.

+Fragile blocks can break under the player's weight when falling from a great height.

+### {% href_link 🪝 | Hooking onto blocks %}
+If, while in the air and without a block underneath you, you crouch ({% game_action sneak %}) in front of a block that has no obstacles above, the player will hook onto this block and hang in place.
+Exiting the hook gives a small upward push, which allows you to climb two blocks in height.
+It will not be possible to hook onto a block if the height of the fall during the hooking is more than 5 blocks.
+You will fall if you try to move in the direction opposite to the hooking side.

+If there is a one-block gap above the block you are grabbing onto that you can crawl into, pressing {% game_action use %} on the grabbed block or a block in the gap (e.g. {% symlink oak_leaves, Leaves %} that might block the gap but allow crawling) will move the player into it and enter crawling state.

 ## {% href_link 🗣️ | Chatting %}